scepter914/docker_files/README.md

 ## Description

-- This is files for gollum ver5.0
+- Files for gollum ver5.0
 - When you start gollum, add option

 ```